garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 OctoberCMS works well with PHP 7.x and older versions of PHP will soon be deprecated.
 It is good idea to start a new project with an environment that will be supported in the future.
-Scotchbox only has PHP 5.6, but we can configure it to install PHP 7.1.
+Scotch Box only has PHP 5.6, but we can configure it to install PHP 7.1.

 Open `Vagrantfile` in a text editor.
-After the line `config.vm.hostname = "scotchbox"`, add the following (maintaing the same 4-space indentation):
+After the line `config.vm.hostname = "scotchbox"`, add the following (maintaining the same 4-space indentation):

 ```
     config.vm.provision :shell, path: "bootstrap.sh"